tarwn/lessthandot-hugo/blogs/content/posts/2009-12-22-applying-kanban-to-it-processes-part-4.md

     Measurability – Good metrics provide an important tool for continuing to improve the process and gauging whether potential improvements have improved the process or not
   </li>
   <li>
-    Foundation for Training – improvements in the process have helped decrease costs and provide an argument for using that time for additional training, to help drive later round of improvements or prevent the company from jumping on board with a technology that won&#8217;t deliver what they need
+    Foundation for Training – improvements in the process have helped decrease costs and provide an argument for using that time for additional training, to help drive later round of improvements or prevent the company from jumping on board with a technology that won't deliver what they need
   </li>
 </ul>